Skip to content

 Pediatric Behavioral Medicine

 The postdoctoral resident on the multidisciplinary child and family team receives training in general child and family clinic work as well as formal psychological assessment with children and adolescents.
-The resident spends all clinical time in clinical case working with children and families of children with medical disorders.
+The resident spends all clinical time in clinical cases working with children and families of children with medical disorders.

 The pediatric behavioral medicine resident works closely with pediatricians in primary care and medical subspecialty areas to help support individuals and families coping with a range of psychiatric and/or medical conditions.
 The resident will have the opportunity to conduct CL (consultation/liaison) work with hospitalized pediatric patients.
 Additionally, the resident will be expected to carry an outpatient caseload working with youths w/complex medical and psychiatric presentations.
 The resident works closely with a multidisciplinary team of physicians, psychologists, social workers, nutritionists, and nurses in subspecialty areas such as diabetes and other medical specialties.
-The resident has the opportunity to co-facilitate various psychotherapy groups, such as a support group for parents of children with diabetes.
-The BMS resident will also have opportunity to supervise a doctoral intern during their training year.
+The resident may the opportunity to co-facilitate various psychotherapy groups, such as a support group for parents of children with diabetes.
+Advanced competencies in clinical work with children are emphasized.

 The resident in this position may be required to supervise practicum student(s).
-The resident may also be required to complete call shifts multiple times during the training year which may include weekends.
-Advanced competencies in clinical work with children are emphasized.
+The resident may also be required to complete call shifts multiple times during the training year, which may include weekends.

 PLEASE NOTE: Residents are classified as essential employees under California regulations and Kaiser Permanente policy.
 As such, any resident may be required to work on site at any time and may be required to come in during a natural disaster or other event such as COVID19 at the sole discretion of the program.
 Vaccination is required as part of this position.

-Adult IOP and Clinical Case Management (CCM)
+Adult IOP and Clinical Case Management (CCCM)

 IOP is an outpatient crisis stabilization program designed to help our most vulnerable mental health patient population.
 The program has been successful in helping clinic patients avoid hospitalization and offering a step-down from a higher level of care to prevent quick return of symptoms and possible rehospitalization.
 The resident in this placement will actively participate in co-facilitating 3x/week process and psychoeducation groups, complete 2 IOP Intake Assessments each week and closely monitor and case manage a small caseload of IOP patients during their program stay.
 CCM manages cases where patients are suffering from severe and persistent mental disorders (SPMI).
 These are patients requiring longer term, intensive services to prevent hospitalization and maintain optimal functioning.
 The resident will carry cases and conduct groups in both programs.

 Advanced competencies in working with people with SPMI are emphasized.
+The resident may also be required to complete call shifts multiple times during the training year, which may include weekends.

 PLEASE NOTE: Residents are classified as essential employees under California regulations and Kaiser Permanente policy.
 As such, any resident may be required to work on site at any time and may be required to come in during a natural disaster or other event such as COVID19 at the sole discretion of the program.
 Vaccination is required as part of this position.